watarukumagai-git/opt/peer_review/no2/review_comment.md

 ## major comment6 (Chapter 4)
-I also doubt the usability of CEEMDAN-VMD-DBO-LSTM is varified from the results and The comparison/discussion of results is very questionable.
+I also doubt the usability of CEEMDAN-VMD-DBO-LSTM is adequately varified enough from the results.
+The comparison and discussion of results is very questionable.
 Please revise it with attention to the following points:
 - There is no discussion for the results.
 What is the reason there is the difference between CEENDAN-VMD-DBO-LSTM and the others?
 - The compared methods is questiable.
 Table4 shows the effect of denoising method, Table5 shows the superioty of LSTM-based prediction method, and Table6 shows the superiority of DBO-based optimization method.
 But if the denoising time-series data method of CEEMDAN-VMD-DBO-LSTM is the originality of this paper, please provide an additional results using the other denosing methods [21-26,33-40].
 - Why is there no comparison with other methods for long-term forcasting task?
 To validate the superiority of CEEMDAN-VMD-DBO-LSTM, the paper needs to compare CEEMDAN-VMD-DBO-LSTM with other methods for long-term forcasting task.